As a tax-exempt 501(c)(3) nonprofit organization, Pioneer Institute relies on individuals, corporations, and foundations for financial support.

 Planned gifts allow individuals to financially support Pioneer Institute through trusts, annuities, insurance policies, or bequests.
 Certain planned gifts, such charitable remainder trusts, can provide financial advantages during one’s lifetime.
 This is an excellent way to help secure the future of Pioneer while receiving personal financial benefits.

 With planned gifts, individual circumstances as well as tax and estate planning will vary.
 Please consult your attorney or estate specialist.
-If you have any general questions about Planned Giving at Pioneer Institute, or have already included Pioneer in your estate plans, please contact our Annual Fund Director at firstname.lastname@example.org.
+If you have any general questions about Planned Giving at Pioneer Institute, or have already included Pioneer in your estate plans, please contact our Deputy Director of Development, Caitlin Marple, at firstname.lastname@example.org or 774-571-4120.

 Next to annual giving, a long-standing vehicle for philanthropy is a bequest in a will or revocable (living) trust.
 A bequest makes it possible for you to make your wishes known today without relinquishing needed assets during your lifetime.
 Bequests can transfer a specific asset or give a percent of the estate after costs and taxes.